 It’s also lined with roads full of torturous twisties – perfect for a squirt in the sublime Stelvio.
 A machine that with its state-of the-art-suspension, high-tech materials, direct steering, and Q4 all-wheel-drive system handles like, well, an Alfa Romeo.
 That’s to say visceral and vivid, invigorating and involving.

-More than that, the Stelvio is superbly styled and crafted.
-Its lineage is unmistakable from any angle, and its build integrity makes a mockery of those apocryphal, braai-side tales of flimsy Alfas of yore.
+More than that, the Stelvio’s superb lineage is unmistakable from any angle, making a mockery of those apocryphal, braai-side tales of flimsy Alfas of yore.

 It’s also a sybaritic place to be, with everything from dual-zone climate control to an excellent audio system to a big 525-litre boot with an electric tailgate – as well as an advanced infotainment system with an 8.8-inch screen.

 Safety, too, takes a front seat.
 In addition to six airbags you get Forward Collision Warning and Autonomous Emergency Brake to pick from a long list.
 It’s SUV that’s as adept at chewing up the razor corners along the Valley of a 1000 Hills as it is turning in relaxed open-road cruising or taking on unpaved trails or indeed South Africa’s pot-hole-peppered byways.

 Yours from R810 000, including a three-year/100 000km warranty, and a six-year/100 000km maintenance plan.